danielbodnar/awesome-stars/README.md

 ## hacking-tool

+- [mishakorzik/AllHackingTools](https://github.com/mishakorzik/AllHackingTools) - All-in-One Hacking Tools For Hackers!
+And more hacking tools!
+For termux.
 - [noob-hackers/m-wiz](https://github.com/noob-hackers/m-wiz) - Install Metasploit And Repair Metasploit In Termux With Easy Steps
 - [hhhrrrttt222111/Ethical-Hacking-Tools](https://github.com/hhhrrrttt222111/Ethical-Hacking-Tools) - Complete Listing and Usage of Tools used for Ethical Hacking
 - [Viralmaniar/Powershell-RAT](https://github.com/Viralmaniar/Powershell-RAT) - Python based backdoor that uses Gmail to exfiltrate data through attachment.
 This RAT will help during red team engagements to backdoor any Windows machines.
 It tracks the user activity using screen c